Avars (Caucasus): Ethnonyms

-According to 19th-century Russian historians, the Avars' neighbors usually referred to them as Tavlins (tavlintsy).
-This is an exonym.
-Vasily Potto wrote that those to the south usually knew them as Tavlins (tavlintsy).
-Potto wrote, "The words in different languages have the same meaning... [of] mountain dwellers [or] highlanders."
+According to 19th-century Russian historians, the Avars' neighbors usually referred to them with the exonym Tavlins (tavlintsy).
+Vasily Potto wrote, "The words in different languages have the same meaning... [of] mountain dwellers [or] highlanders."
 Potto claimed that members of Avarian tribe also often referred to themselves by the alternate endonym maarulal, also meaning "mountaineer".

 Most of those known as Tavlins trace their lineage to the upper parts of two tributaries of the Sulak River: the Andiyskoe Koisu and Avarskoye Koisu.

 History

 Between the 5th and 12th centuries, Georgian Orthodox Christianity was introduced to the Avar valleys.
-During the Islamic conquests, Arabs invaded the Caucasus, conquering Azerbaijan in 639 and Derbent in 643.
+During the Islamic conquests, Arabs invaded the Caucasus, conquering Armenia in 639 and Derbent in 643.
 They also founded the Emirate of Tbilisi in 736.
 Later, the Christian kingdom of Sarir governed much of modern-day Dagestan.
 The Kingdom of Georgia was also Christian.
 However, when Sarir fell in the early 12th century and Mongol invasions led by Subutai and Jebe weakened Georgia, Christian influence in the area ended.
 The Avar Khanate, a predominantly Muslim polity, succeeded Sarir.
 The only extant monument of Sarir architecture is the 10th-century Datuna Church in the village of Datuna.
 The Mongol invasions seem not to have affected the Avar territory, and the alliance with the Golden Horde enabled the Avar khans to increase their prosperity.
-In the 15th century the Horde declined, and the Shamkhalate of Kazi-Kumukh rose to power.
+In the 15th century, the Horde declined, and the Shamkhalate of Kazi-Kumukh rose to power.
 The Shamkhalate absorbed the Avar Khanate.

-From the 16th century onwards, the Persians and Ottomans began expanding their territory in the Caucasus.
-By the mid-16th century, what is now Dagestan, eastern Georgia, Azerbaijan, and Armenia were under Safavid Persian rule.
+From the 16th century onwards, the Safavids and Ottomans began expanding their territory in the Caucasus.
+By the mid-16th century, what is now Dagestan, eastern Georgia, Azerbaijan, and Armenia were under Safavid rule.
 The area that is now western Georgia fell under Ottoman Turkish control.
-Although the Ottoman Turks briefly gained Dagestan during the Ottoman-Safavid War of 1578–1590, Dagestan and many of its Avar inhabitants stayed under Persian suzerainty for many centuries.
-Despite Persian rule, many ethnic groups in Dagestan, including many Avars, retained relatively high amounts of freedom and self-governance.
+Although the Ottoman Turks briefly gained Dagestan during the Ottoman-Safavid War of 1578–1590, Dagestan and many of its Avar inhabitants stayed under Safavid suzerainty for many centuries.
+Despite Safavid rule, many ethnic groups in Dagestan, including many Avars, retained relatively high amounts of freedom and self-governance.